vikramrojo/emergency-old/README.md

-# WIP!
+# Emergency FYI

-A responsive static blog based on https://github.com/sveltejs/sapper-template
+A static site based on https://github.com/sveltejs/sapper-template

 Features:
-- svelte + sapper + tailwindcss
+- Svelte + Sapper + Trim
 - Static, no server needed
 - Write posts in common markdown
-- Image support
-- Filter posts by tags.
+- Filter posts by tags

 ### Writing posts
 Create posts in `static/posts` folder.
 The post should be a markdown file with assets links relative to `/static/`